Harshch987/-CS5103_qha834_HarshChoudhary/README.md

 Program to count the frequency of each unique word.

 First Requirement Change:-
-Addition of two feature to count the number of lines and count the number of characters with 3 unit tests.
+Addition of two feature to count the number of lines and characters with 3 unit tests.
 (supports combinations of space, tab, and newline characters as separators).

 TEST CASE 1 -